Diocese of St Albans: Bishops

-The Bishop of St Albans (Alan Smith) leads the diocese, and is assisted by the Bishops suffragan of Bedford (Richard Atkinson) and of Hertford (vacant).
+The Bishop of St Albans (vacant) leads the diocese, and is assisted by the Bishops suffragan of Bedford (Richard Atkinson) and of Hertford (Jane Mainwaring).
 The suffragan see of Bedford was created by the Suffragan Bishops Act 1534 but went into abeyance after one incumbent; that see was next filled in the late 19th century and has been in near-constant use again since 1935.
 The See of Hertford was created by Order in Council of 5 July 1889, but remained dormant until first filled in December 1967.

 Alternative episcopal oversight (for parishes in the diocese which reject the ministry of priests who are women) is provided by the provincial episcopal visitor, Norman Banks, Bishop suffragan of Richborough, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
 There are also several former bishops living in the diocese who are licensed as honorary assistant bishops: